alan-turing-institute/REG-handbook/content/docs/technical_practices/python.md

 ---
 # Page title as it appears in the navigation menu
-title: "Python tools and practices"
+title: "Python Tools and Practices"
 # Adjust weight to reorder menu items (lower numbers appear first)
 weight: 3
 ---

-# Python tools and practices
+# Python Tools and Practices

 Python is a widely used language within REG.
 Below are some useful tools to help you configure your repo (with links to examples).